Gradient-descent methods for scalable quantum detector tomography: Numerical Experiments

 \section{Numerical Experiments}

-{ } We benchmark our approach against QDT based on CCO in numerical experiments in which we characterize the POVM of photon number resolving detectors.
+{ } We benchmark our approach against QDT based on CCO in numerical experiments in which we characterize the POVM of photon number resolving detectors and randomly generated mulit-qubit measurement POVMs which are diagonal in the computational basis.
 For our coherent state probes we use $D$ evenly spaced values of the mean photon number $|\alpha|^2$ between $[0,|\alpha|^2_{\textrm{max}}]$ where $|\alpha|_{\textrm{max}}^2$ is chosen to be the largest value smaller than $M$ that satisfies

 where $\Phi(M-1; |\alpha|^2_{\textrm{max}})$ is the cumulative distribution function of the Possion distribution in Eq. \ref{Poisson_eq} with $j=M-1$.
 This ensures our probes span the full Hilbert space without having support greater than $10^{-5}$ outside our truncation.
 We keep the phase of the probe states fixed as we are considering phase insensitive detectors.
+For general $n$-qubit detector tomography the set of tomographically complete states is given by

+which leads to the number of probes scaling as $4^n$.
+However, under the assumption that the detector POVM is diagonal in the computational basis the set of tomographically complete probe states is given by the set \cite{hamilton2020scalable}

+which scales as $2^n$.
+Similar to the continuous variable case the probe state matrix $F$ is now given by

-Following Refs. \cite{zhang2012recursive, schapeler2024scalable} we calculate the fidelity $\mathcal{F}(\hat{E}_n, E_n)$ between the reconstructed POVM element $\hat{E}_n$ and the true POVM element $E_n$ as
+where $|\psi_{ij}|^2$ is the squared modulus of the $j$-th ket element of probe state $i$ or, equivalently, the the $j$-th diagonal element of the density matrix of probe state $i$.
+Following Refs. \cite{lundeen2009tomography, zhang2012recursive, zhang2012mapping, schapeler2024scalable} we calculate the fidelity $\mathcal{F}(\hat{E}_n, E_n)$ between the reconstructed POVM element $\hat{E}_n$ and the true POVM element $E_n$ as